asaivarun/Replicated-Key-Value-Storage-Dynamo-/README.md

 The main goal is to provide both availability and linearizability at the same time.
 In other words, your implementation should always perform read and write operations successfully even under failures.
 At the same time, a read operation should always return the most recent value.
 To accomplish this goal, this document gives you a guideline of the implementation.
 However, you have freedom to come up with your own design as long as you provide availability and linearizability at the same time (that is, to the extent that the tester can test).
 The exception is partitioning and replication, which should be done exactly the way Dynamo does.

 This document assumes that you are already familiar with Dynamo.
 If you are not, that is your first step.
 There are many similarities between this assignment and the previous assignment for the most basic functionalities, and you are free to reuse your code from the previous assignment.

 References
 Before we discuss the requirements of this assignment, here are two references for the Dynamo design:

-Lecture slides
+Lecture Slides
-Dynamo paper
+Chord paper
 The lecture slides give an overview, but do not discuss Dynamo in detail, so it should be a good reference to get an overall idea.
 The paper presents the detail, so it should be a good reference for actual implementation.

 Step 0: Importing the project template
 Just like the previous assignment, we have a project template you can import to Android Studio.

 Download the project template zip file to a directory.
 Extract the template zip file and copy it to your Android Studio projects directory.
 Make sure that you copy the correct directory.
-After unzipping, the directory name should be “SimpleDynamo”, and right underneath, it should contain a number of directories and files such as “app”, “build”, “gradle”, “build.gradle”, “gradlew”, etc.
+After unzipping, the directory name should be “SimpleDht”, and right underneath, it should contain a number of directories and files such as “app”, “build”, “gradle”, “build.gradle”, “gradlew”, etc.
 After copying, delete the downloaded template zip file and unzipped directories and files.
 This is to make sure that you do not submit the template you just downloaded.
 (There were many people who did this before.)
 Open the project template you just copied in Android Studio.
 Use the project template for implementing all the components for this assignment.
 The template has the package name of “edu.buffalo.cse.cse486586.simpledynamo“.
 Please do not change this.
 The template also defines a content provider authority and class.
-Please use it to implement your Dynamo functionalities.
+Please use it to implement your Chord functionalities.
 We will use SHA-1 as our hash function to generate keys just as last time.
 The template is very minimal for this assignment.
 However, you can reuse any code from your previous submissions.
 You can add more to the main Activity in order to test your code.
 However, this is entirely optional and there is no grading component for your Activity.
 Step 1: Writing the Content Provider
-Just like the previous assignment, the content provider should implement all storage functionalities.
+First of all, your app should have a content provider.
+This content provider should implement all DHT functionalities.
 For example, it should create server and client threads (if this is what you decide to implement), open sockets, and respond to incoming requests.
-When writing your system, you can make the following assumptions:
+The following are the requirements for your content provider:

 Just like the previous assignment, you need to support insert/query/delete operations.
 Also, you need to support @ and * queries.
 There are always 5 nodes in the system.
 There is no need to implement adding/removing nodes from the system.
 However, there can be at most 1 node failure at any given time.
 We will emulate a failure only by force closing an app instance.
 We will not emulate a failure by killing an entire emulator instance.